cloudpassage/cortex/README.md

 copy/paste from the terminal window into a text editor, then run it through the decoding process (`cat FILE_WITH_BASE64_DATA | base64 -D > output.png`) to get the original image.

+### Docker host configuration recommendations

+The use of journald for logging in Docker is strongly encouraged.
+The containers in this application produce verbose logs, and it is best to send them to journald instead of the default Docker logging mechanism.
+Instructions for configuring Docker's logging driver can be found [here](https://docs.docker.com/engine/admin/logging/journald/#usage).